Clifton Conference: Third conference (1903)

 The third Clifton Conference was held on June 18, 1903.
 At the time, Hartshorn was still serving as the chairman of the Massachusetts Sunday School Association (MSSA), and had also taken on the role of chairman of the International Sunday School Association (ISSA).
 The Portsmouth Herald reported that by this point, the Clifton Conference had become an eagerly anticipated event for Sunday school workers in Massachusetts.

 Hartshorn invited members of the MSSA, ISSA, and around 30 members of the Sunday School Editorial Association, who wrote "lesson helps" and Sunday school periodicals interpreting the international Sunday school lesson.
 According to the Herald, these periodicals had a collective circulation of 14 million, and the 30 guests included notable representatives of the leading denominations.
 Nearly 300 workers "from all parts of the commonwealth" attended the conference, representing many denominations and around 1,900 schools; they included ministers and superintendents; about half the attendees were women.

 During the morning sessions, association secretaries presented field reports.
 After lunch, several meetings were held, including one of the Joint Baptist and Congregational Superintendents' Unions of Boston.
-Four addresses were given by members of the Editorial Association, whose annual meeting had been help in Clifton since June 16.
+Four addresses were given by members of the Editorial Association, whose annual meeting had been held in Clifton since June 16.
 The addresses discussed proposed improvements to Sunday school teaching methods.
 Reverend Thomas B. Neely, editor of the Methodist Episcopal Lesson Helps, read the resolutions that resulted from the Editorial Association's meeting: the association endorsed the international uniform lesson system (for more on "uniform lessons", see Sunday school#United_States), and proposed the division of Sunday school into five grades.

 Fourth conference (1905)

-Hartshorn held the fourth Clifton conference on August 25, 1905.
+Hartshorn held the fourth Clifton conference on August 25, 1905, which concluded with a plan to invest $100,000 a year in Sunday schools over three years.
+According to the Boston Globe, attendees included "representative businessmen from all sections of the United States and Canada".